Trainspotting (novel): Section 4: Blowing It

 Renton and Spud are in court for stealing books.
 Renton gets a suspended sentence owing to his attempts at rehabilitation, while Spud is sentenced to ten months in prison.

+Sick Boy shoots a pit bull terrier with an air rifle, causing it to attack its skinhead owner, giving Sick Boy the excuse he needs to kill the dog.
+He is congratulated by the police.

+Renton visits several psychiatrists, all of whom have different approaches to clinical psychology.
+Renton's cynicism has stopped him from forming a meaningful relationship or finding enjoyment out of anything.

 Renton relapses and has to suffer heroin withdrawal at his parents' house, where he experiences hallucinations of Dawn, the television programme he is watching, and the lecture provided by his father.
 He is later visited by Sick Boy and goes out to a pub with his parents, whose enthusiasm acts as a veneer for their authoritative treatment.

 Renton's brother Billy dies in Northern Ireland with the British Army.
 Renton attends the funeral; there, he almost starts a fight with some of his father's Unionist relatives, and ends up having sex with Billy's pregnant girlfriend in the toilet.

 Section 5: Exile

 Renton is stranded in London with no place to sleep.
-He tries to fall asleep in an all-night porno theatre, where he meets Gi, an old homosexual who lets him stay at his flat.
-Later, Renton, Spud, Begbie, Gav, Alison and others venture out for another drink and something to eat.
+He tries to fall asleep in an all-night porno theatre, where he meets Gi, an elderyl Italian homosexual who lets him stay at his flat.
+After unsuccessfully making a pass at Renton, Gi reveals that he had to leave Italy due to homophobic abuse.
+Taking pity on Gi, Renton takes him to an all-night party.

+Davie, now HIV-positive, gets revenge on Alan Winters, who he suspects raped his girlfriend and led to him contracting HIV, by befriending him, making him believe that he murdered and molested his son and then smothering him to death.

+Renton, Spud, Begbie, Gav, Alison and others venture out for another drink and something to eat.
+The group reflect on their sex lives.

+Kelly and Alison get into an argument with some sexist construction workers, then befriend a pair of backpacking lesbians from New Zealand.

+Sick Boy prank calls Kelly at the pub where she works.